FREE Journal & how it changed my life!

 In all honesty, it took about 20 days before I slowly started to notice the shifts.
 They were subtle but powerful.
 The more I journaled about how I wanted to feel and what I wanted to achieve, and the more I wrote about ACTUALLY achieving them and what it would feel like, I realized that my life wasn’t so limited at all.
 In fact, there was still plenty of time to create the future of my dreams.

 I don’t think my days suddenly looked brighter by mistake or some “miracle of manifestation.”
 Instead I believe that this shift happened, because I actually identified with the things that I really wanted to do.
 When I realized that every morning, every day, every week of every month, I was writing down the same things over and over again, I graduately started learning what I really want and who I truly wanted to be.

-What does the “GOOD MORNING JOURNAL” look like?
+What does the “GOOD LIFE JOURNAL” look like?

 Now you may wonder what exactly my “magical” journal looks like.
 So I will give you a short overview down below.

 I have initially created this journal with no intention to share it with anyone.
 But as I slowly started noticing small changes in my life, I started to think about showing it to someone else.
 So I printed 30 worksheets for my best friend, and another 30 worksheets for another and another until it was slowly making the round.
 Some of the people had never used a journal before, while others were already ‘journal-experts’.
 The one thing they had in common though, was that they had never applied the collected exercises on this worksheet as a whole.
 Of course, there is a reason I chose only 5 daily excercises and a reson for their arrangement and wording.
 (Keep in mind that I did a lot of research on the human brain and the mind-body connection – in both traditional and ‘untraditional’ form.)